AndrewJBateman/angular-datastream-table/README.md

 ## Setup

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-The app will automatically reload if you change any of the source files.
+Run `node server.js` to run the server backend.
+Navigate to `http://localhost:2000/`.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.